-Fig.1 - Average of students
+Fig. 1 - The average of students' speaking

 The diagram above shows the result of the students' speaking scores.
 There was a0,21% increase in the student's scores from pre-test to post-test one and a 0,37% increase in students' scores from post-test 1 to post-test 2.
 So, using communicative games can improve students' quantitative and qualitative speaking skills.
 So, it can be concluded that implementing communicative games successfully improved students' speaking skills in the eighth grade of SMP N 7 Yogyakarta.